DaiJiabin/mysite/content/posts/Algorithms.md

 - [What important is, __NEVER JUMP INTO RECURSION.__](https://medium.com/@daniel.oliver.king/getting-started-with-recursion-f89f57c5b60e)

+- Actually...
+If it's possible, you can jump into it...
+(Well...
+You can take a try:) )

+- In a Word, what the Blog above says, is that you must make sure that you know the very Defination of your Recursion Function, and trust that it can finish its Work perfectly.

 ### 1. Recursion in List

 1. __Figure out what does your Function proceedure with, what kind of value will it return.__